Young Athletes Foundation

 This program was developed to provide free running shoe certificates to high school cross-country and track athletes who need shoes, but can’t afford them.
 The YAF has donated over 4,567 pairs of running shoes since 1991.

 The YAF Grant Program began in 1990 with the goal of providing money to nonprofit organizations in Lake, Cook, Carlton, Douglas and St. Louis Counties that strive to provide children with opportunities to participate in recreational and athletic activities.
 The YAF recognizes that some organizations may have durable equipment needs while others may have non-equipment, financial needs which address the rising participation costs or fees for youth involved in the organization’s activities.
 As a result, the YAF will consider applications for grants for participation scholarships as well.
-The maximum funding for scholarship grants is $500.
 Organizations may apply for both scholarship and equipment funds on the same application, not to exceed $3,000 inclusively.
 (See page 3 for more info.)
-Apply here.

 $1,200 is given annually to one female and one male UMD cross-country runner.
-Recipients must be UMD sophomores, juniors or seniors from the YAF geographic boundaries.
+Recipients must be UMD sophomores, juniors or seniors from the YAF geographic boundaries to be eligible for the Eleanor Rynda Cross Country Scholarship.

 Races that support the YAF

 The Young Athletes Foundation is able to provide this support through benefit races and special fundraising.
-The Saint Fennessy 4K, Fitger’s 5K, Park Point 5-Miler, and the North End Nightmare 5K are the basis of these fundraising efforts.
+The Saint Fennessy 4K, Fitger’s 5K, Park Point 5-Miler, North End Nightmare 5K, and Minnesota Mile are the basis of these fundraising efforts.
 Since its inception, the YAF has contributed more than $1,000,000 to nonprofit youth athletic organizations and programs.